lyndemberg/pocket-app/README.md

 ```

 ### Endpoints
 Taking into account that pocket-app runs on port 8080, as described in [`main.go`](main.go).
-So the basic path is: `http://localhost:8080`.
+So the base path is: `http://localhost:8080`.

 #### Users endpoint
 ```